telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/pinned-tabs.md

 ## Pin using the Button

 First you need to show the pin button.
-Set the **ShowTabPinButton** property.
+Set the **ShowTabPinButton** property to *true*.
 Set the pin position as well.

 #### Show Pin Button